Trinity College Dublin Inclusive Curriculum Project – Trinity-INC

 "We need to listen, we need to think, and we need to act" - Provost Patrick Prendergast, Trinity Town Hall Meeting on Race and Ethnicity, 20th November 2020

-Over the last three months, 18 students from across all Trinity faculties, at UG, PG and PhD level, came together for the Trinity-INC Summer Student Partner Programme to explore their experience of inclusion and exclusion within the curriculum at Trinity College Dublin.
+Over the Summer of 2021, 18 students from across all Trinity faculties, at UG, PG and PhD level, came together for the Trinity-INC Summer Student Partner Programme to explore their experience of inclusion and exclusion within the curriculum at Trinity College Dublin.
 We asked them: What do you want Trinity educators to know about your experience?
 They responded with posters, presentations, podcasts, personal reflections and philosophical arguments, among other formats.
-These materials will be made available on the Equality / Trinity-INC website as well as used to inform Trinity-INC training.
+These materials are available here on our website and used within Trinity-INC training.

 Trinity’s student population is increasingly diverse, with growing numbers from different socio-economic, ethnic, cultural and learning backgrounds, as well as students with disabilities, LGBTQ+ students, and mature students.
 To celebrate this diversity and continue to strengthen Trinity as a place of belonging for all students, we must ensure our curricula reflect the values of equality, diversity and inclusion.
 An inclusive curriculum supports Trinity’s commitment to academic freedom alongside its commitment to quality of teaching and research.